 Schuyler Grapes prefer sunny areas with good exposure to breeze, though avoid commonly windy exposures.
 They prefer well drained soils, and do not tolerate wet feet.
 Shady areas should be avoided as well.
 Full sun or mostly sunny locations will help prevent diseases from spreading.

 An ideal location is on slopes so as to have an angular exposure to sun, and prevent direct wind exposure.
 Watering the soil around the base of the plant is best timed in late spring, but in summer only if it is extremely dry.
 Avoid watering the foliage and direct irrigation to the soil.
 In autumn, the removal of fallen leaves is recommended because the trash can harbour disease and mites.
 Fertilising is recommended but only to recommended rates.
 Otherwise the plant will grow wild and set too much fruit of inferior quality.
 Schuyler is a very hardy variety of Grape and can persist to minus 29°C.

 This table grape has a wide range of suitability, as long as a well-drained site is chosen with good exposure to sunlight and an airy aspect.
-It will typically grow to about 3-5 metres in height.
+Our vines are between 5-7 years old and it will typically grow to about 3-5 metres in height.
 It is suited to zone H-7 in the UK so should be hardy through winter.
 Its flowers are considered insignificant.
 When well trained, this vine will last upwards of 50 years.
 Its fruit yield is relatively low but the flavour is in a sweetness class of its own.
 It prefers neutral to slightly alkaline pH’s.

 Passiflora Caerulea Clear Sky Blue Flowering